 Here’s how to thoroughly do your research:

-- Scour the property portals on the internet, such as Rightmove
+- Scour the property portals, such as Rightmove

 - Buy the local weekly newspaper